JamesWoolfenden/terraform-aws-pritunl-vpn-server/README.md

 # Overview

+This a modifed form of the pritunl module for terraform.

 This module setups a VPN server for a VPC to connect to instances.

 *Before you start to use the module you have to make sure you've created resources below*